Sudan says it will discuss trade, migration with Israel

 Hezbollah condemned Sudan’s deal with Israel in a statement Sunday, saying it was made “in return for a miserly and insignificant price,” and would lead to the downfall of the transitional government.

-Sudan’s transitional government has promised elections as soon as 2022.
+Sudan military-civilian government 11-member body — called the Sovereign Council — is to rule Sudan for a little over three years until elections can be held has promised elections as soon as 2022.
 However, some factions within the political alliance supporting the government have voiced their opposition normalization with Israel, including Sudan’s former Prime Minister Sadiq al-Mahdi who heads the country’s largest political party.

+Siddig Tower, a member of the 11-member sovereign council that rules Sudan, criticized normalization with Israel in comments aired by Qatar’s Al-Jazeera satellite news channel Sunday.

+Tower said Gen. Abdel-Fattah Burhan, the head of the sovereign council, and Prime Minister Abdalla Hamdok took the decision to normalize “without consultations within the sovereign council or the Cabinet.”

-Sudan is the third Arab state to normalize ties with Israel this year, as part of U.S.-brokered deals in the run-up to Election Day, following the United Arab Emirates and Bahrain.
+Sudan is the third Arab state to normalize ties with Israel this year as part of U.S.-brokered deals, following the United Arab Emirates and Bahrain.

 The Palestinians say the recognitions amount to betrayal.